raspy135/Qun-synthesizer/README.md

 ### SET:SYSTEM
 System Setting is the setting that is not included in the patch setting.
 To change the parameter, press the one of 8 buttons and rotate the dial.

 AUX: Audio source select.
-(It's Lyrat's microphone, The microphone's quality is not high).
-Mic(the board has two onboard microphones) or Line in.
+It's Lyrat's microphone, the microphone is not high quality.
+Mic (the board has two onboard microphones) or Line in.
 It will be stored in the flash memory.
 When you use LINE IN, set this setting to "LINE IN(2CH)".

 Number of devices: Number of devices for poly mode.
 Set 1 if you don’t have multiple devices.
 It will be stored in the flash memory.